RIOT-OS/RIOT/doc/doxygen/src/emulators.md

 ## Configuration

-The QEMU emulated serial port is exposed on a local TCP server, redirected to a local PTY file (using [socat](http://www.dest-unreach.org/socat/)).
-This makes it possible to open the PTY file a regular serial port.
+The QEMU emulated serial port is exposed on a local Unix socket, redirected to a local PTY file (using [socat](http://www.dest-unreach.org/socat/)).
+This makes it possible to open the PTY file in a regular serial port.
-To allow multiple emulated sessions in parallel, the TCP port of the TCP server can be configured using the `QEMU_SERIAL_TCP_PORT`.
-The default value is 5555.

 # Renode